jbaik1/RAG_Geoguessr/README.md

-# Solving Geoguessr Puzzles with Multimodal Language Models Using RAG
+# Solving Geoguessr with Multimodal Language Models Using RAG

 Geoguessr is a popular game where one must guess the location of the presented Google Street View image.